theZiz/sparrow3d/README.md

 3. Compiling Sparrow3D
 ======================

-First have a look in the Makefile.
-Some platforms are comment out.
-Just comment out the first PC-Variables and comment in your favourate platform.
-Keep in mind to change to location of the toolchain tools and include directories ;-)

-If everything fine with your Makefile, just type make
+For compiling for PC just type make
 Thats all.
+Their is no possibility to install or such a thing ^^ For handhelds type make targets to get the targets and make TARGET=target to compile for the target "target".
+Every target has a .mk file in the folder targets.
+Change the paths in these files to your paths.
-Their is not possibility to install or such a thing ^^ Keep in mind, this engine and the games using this engines are mode for (hopefully) open handhelds!
+Keep in mind, this engine and the games using this engines are mode for (hopefully) open handhelds!
 Their is no need to install anything...
 If you want to test the testsparrow-application on your handheld / PC use the ./testsparrow.sh file.
-If the file doesn't work on your system or you just don't want to use it, keep sure, that the application findes the libsparrow3d.whatever (e.g. so on linux system or dll on windows machines)
+If the file doesn't work on your system or you just don't want to use it, keep sure, that the application finds the libsparrow3d.whatever (e.g. .so on linux system or .dll on windows machines)

 Here is a list of compile-switches used throughout sparrow (use with -D...):
 BUILDING_DLL